JessicaMulein/regenerate-asterisk-sounds-from-poly-tts/README.md

 * Place this whole repo in /opt/aws-nodejs.
 * Fill in your options in polly.js.
 * Run rebuildsounds.sh
-* Verify and move all files from /opt/aws-nodejs/custom-asterisk to /var/lib/asterisk/sounds/custom/ and enable custom sounds
+* Verify and move all files from /opt/aws-nodejs/custom-asterisk to /var/lib/asterisk/sounds/en/custom/ and enable custom sounds.
+* There maybe a quick variable swap, or there may be a mass mysql import into recordings. (https://mangolassi.it/topic/18903/mass-upload-sound-files-into-freepbx/2)

 Expects /usr/bin/node